Risograph Effect

 1. Your image is decoded locally.

-2. The image is analyzed into a tonal darkness map.
+2. The image is analyzed into a tonal brightness map.

-3. The tones are split into light ink and dark ink masks.
+4. The image is separated into light ink and dark ink layers.

-6. Each layer is rendered with optional halftone screening and grain.
+5. Each layer is rendered with halftone screening and subtle print behavior.

 7. The inks are blended over the chosen paper color so the substrate influences the final image.

-8. A randomized print variation helps avoid a rigid, copy-perfect result.
+8. A randomized print variation helps the result feel less mechanically identical.

 9. The preview is rendered at a capped size for responsiveness, while Download renders the final export at full resolution.